 As a first concentration, Media Technologies, Games and Culture offers theoretical and historical knowledge that serves as a powerful context for the skills you learn in a second, more "applied" concentration, such as Media Advertising or Interactive and Digital Media.

 Working with faculty

-When pursuing a degree in Media Technologies and Cultures, you have the opportunity to work with faculty who have expertise and experience in the field.
+When pursuing a degree in Media Technologies, Games and Culture, you have the opportunity to work with faculty who have expertise and experience in the field.
 Take advantage of office hours to talk with your instructors about your performance in class, the content of assignments, and how the course helps you work toward your goals.

 Undergraduate scholarships and awards